Updated: Jan 17

 It drove me crazy.
 I wanted the answers to what was coming, and I wanted to know what made him tick.
 How could he be so calm in the face of chaos and how could he just allow instead of inserting his opinion?
 And why me?
 It was apparent that he was very interested in what I was going through, and interested enough to just be there, without pushing an agenda.

 The longer time went on, the worse things got.
 My marriage was getting rockier, and things were really falling apart.
 My husband threatened to move out.
 He wasn't keen on my father and my guru taking up all of my time, from his perspective.
-I knew my father wanted me to be happy with what he had left me, but it was creating more issues than it solved.
+I knew my father wanted me to be happy, but his estate was creating more issues than it solved.

 I breathed.
 I stayed present.
 My guru came through again and again, listening to my issues, offering to just be there.
 I wrote furiously, trying to figure out my life through my journaling and the words on the page.
 I filled up seven journals and still didn't have the answers to my questions.
 I asked my guides, I asked my Angels, I asked Jesus and Buddha, and their advice was, listen to your guru.